cachey/timetable/README.md

 ## setup
 Runs with [Meteor](http://meteor.com/)

-A sample database dump is provided in `db/`, to be used with `mongoimport`.
+A sample database dump is provided in `db/`, to be used with `mongorestore`.